GLACIER COUNTRY COOPERATIVE MARKETING GRANT PROGRAM GUIDELINES

 - Brochures, rack cards, maps, etc. Must include long-term distribution plan and, if a print piece, must also be available in online digital format.

 - Contracted distribution services.

 - Costs to erect outside information areas and/or official wayfinding signage.

 - Case-by-case project.

-- Must meet the rules and regulations.
+- Must meet the Montana Tourism Advisory Council Rules and Regulations.

 Ineligible Projects and Activities

 Projects and activities will be evaluated on a case-by-case basis.
 Examples of ineligible projects and activities include, but are not limited to: